joeyglenn12/ryder-cup-2025/README.md

 ## Methodology

 Several techniques were used to identify top candidates, including:
-* Data Cleaning: I cleaned the data to remove missing or inaccurate data points and ensure consistency.
+* Data Cleaning: Cleaned the data to remove missing or inaccurate data points and ensure consistency.
-* Exploratory Data Analysis: I conducted data analysis to understand the distribution of the data and identify any outliers or anomalies.
+* Exploratory Data Analysis: Conducted data analysis to understand the distribution of the data and identify any outliers or anomalies.
-* Feature Engineering: I created new features, such as win percentage per event, to better capture golfer performance.
+* Feature Engineering: Created new features, such as win percentage per event, to better capture golfer performance.
-* Weighted scoring: I developed a scaled scoring model that normalizes key performance metrics and statistical data, allowing for the calculation of numerical scores to rank players consistently across all categories.
+* Weighted scoring: Developed a scaled scoring model that normalizes key performance metrics and statistical data, allowing for the calculation of numerical scores to rank players consistently across all categories.

 ## Results